PlexSheep/netpulse/README.md

 * `/var/lib/netpulse/netpuse.store` – the database where your checks are stored
 * `/var/log/netpulse.log` – contains the stdout of the daemon
 * `/var/log/netpulse.err` – contains the stderr of the daemon

+### Targets

+The target IPs with which checks are made are defined in the constant `TARGETS` [here](./src/records.rs).

+Currently, it boils down to `1.1.1.1` (cloudflare's DNS server), and the respective IPv6 adress of that.